oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_connectivity_data_asset_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>Currently not used on data asset creation.
+                                            <div>Currently not used while creating a data asset.
 Reserved for future.</div>
                                             <div>Required when model_type is &#x27;PRIVATE_END_POINT&#x27;</div>
                                                         </td>
             </tr>